AnonymousRes/MIMIC-IV-PROCESSING/README.md

 MIMIC-IV Dataset Processing
 =========================
 This repository was modified from https://github.com/YerevaNN/mimic3-benchmarks.

-## Structure
-The content of this repository can be divided into four big parts:
-* Tools for creating the MIMIC-IV datasets.

-The `mimic4processing/scripts` directory contains scripts for creating the benchmark datasets.
-The reading tools are in `mimic4processing/readers.py`.

 ## Requirements

 We do not provide the MIMIC-IV data itself.
 You must acquire the data yourself from https://mimic.physionet.org/.
 Specifically, download the CSVs.
 Otherwise, generally we make liberal use of the following packages: